 - Annual budget (there’s nothing appealing about supporting a budget)

-Here’s the bottom line: Your nonprofit doesn’t have needs.
+Here’s the truth: Your nonprofit doesn’t have needs.
 Those you serve have needs.
-Focus your messaging on those whose lives you are changing.
+Focus your fundraising messaging on those whose lives you are changing.
 That’s what people care about.

 4. Use Hero Language.
 The whole reason people give is to help make a difference.
 In short, they want to feel good.
 So, use phrases like these: